 We saw the Windstar Cruises which was recently voted the World’s Best Small-Ship Cruise Line by Conde Nast Travelers Readers’ Choice Awards.
 Windstar Cruises’ small ships are exactly the right size — large enough to pamper and entertain you, yet small enough to tuck into the tiny harbors – it gets to Huahine, BoraBora, Tahaa, Raiatea and Moorea from Papeete in Tahiti.
 Hoping to make it back here on one of these cruises!
 Dreams become reality if you work on them, right?!

 Moorea has two public beaches – Taahiamanu and Temae Beach.
 We stopped at Taahiamanu for a bit.
 There were many trees near the water, as well as some palms.
 The sand is white but there were a lot of rocks.
 The water was pretty clear and suitable for snorkeling than for swimming.
 The beach has a shower and picnic tables, but no toilets.

-We drove to a look out point where you could see the twin bays of Cook and Opunohu, the view during the ATV ride the previous day gave us a view from an higher elevation but this view from the coast was just as picturesque.
+We drove to a lookout point where you could see the twin bays of Cook and Opunohu, the view during the ATV ride the previous day gave us a view from a higher elevation but this view from the coast was just as picturesque.

 Toasting to a great day and a beautiful view at Intercontinental Moorea Resort & Spa

 We stopped for lunch at the Intercontinental Moorea Resort & Spa located in a verdant tropical area sheltered by lush mountains and facing turquoise lagoons teeming with marine life.
 We walked around for a bit enjoying the modern yet island luxury vibe of the resort.
 The overwater bungalows perfectly complementing the blue waters.
 Cocktails and lunch were spot on!